cutlersr/iggypop/README.rst

 `Hybrid` codon optimization
 -----------------

 The two main methods of optimizing sequences are match_codon_usage (MCU), which randomly samples codons based on their usage frequency, and use_best_codon (UBC).
-MCU generates sequences that typically have `CAI <https://en.wikipedia.org/wiki/Codon_Adaptation_Index.>'_values of ~0.75, and UBC generates CAI values 1.
-In some cases, you may want CAI values between those ranges, for example, to create many versions of high CAI sequences (UBC usually generates only 1 sequence).
+MCU generates sequences that typically have `CAI <https://en.wikipedia.org/wiki/Codon_Adaptation_Index.>`_values of ~0.75, and UBC generates CAI values 1.
+In some cases, you may want CAI values between those ranges, for example, to create many versions of high CAI sequences (UBC usually generates only one sequence).
 The --codon_opt  hybrid parameter allows this with the `--pct` parameter determining the target sequence difference from the input sequence (the default values shoot for ~20% difference).
 You may need to tweak the pct parameter to hit your desired CAI value.

 .. code:: bash